ramosian-glider/linux-insides/Interrupts/linux-interrupts-9.md

 ├─  43 [ksoftirqd/7]
 ```

-The `spawn_ksoftirqd` function starts this these threads.
+The `spawn_ksoftirqd` function starts these threads.
 As we can see this function called as early [initcall](http://www.compsoc.man.ac.uk/~moz/kernelnewbies/documents/initcall/index.html):

 ```C
 early_initcall(spawn_ksoftirqd);